mohanmca/professional_certification/aws/3_5_aws_waf_shield_firewall_manager_ddos.md

 ## To add protection for an AWS resource using AWS Shield

-* Gototo AWS Shield > Protected resources.
+* Goto AWS Shield > Protected resources.
 * Choose Add protected resources. (using ARN)
   * Choose or enter the resource types and resources to protect.
 For Classic Load Balancer and Application Load Balancer resources, you also must choose a Region.
   * You can choose from the provided list or enter the Amazon Resource Name (ARN) of specific resources to protect.
 You can choose or enter any combination of resource types and resources.